CBMU Fall Conference 2025

 1:00pm - 1:10pm |

-Opening Remarks and President's Report Danielle Jackson, CBMU President, Falvey Insurance Group
+Opening Remarks and President's Report A welcome to the Fall Conference and review of the past year in the Canadian marine insurance industry.
+Danielle Jackson, CBMU President, Falvey Insurance Group

 Danielle graduated from Fanshawe College with an Advanced Marketing Diploma in 2008.
 That summer Danielle began her career in Marine Insurance as both a Yacht Underwriter and Broker with Pacific Marine Underwriters.
 After her time at PMU Danielle continued brokering in the Marine Department at Aon before moving to the underwriting side at Coast Underwriters in 2012.
 During her time with Coast Danielle joined the CBMU as a member of the Communications Committee and then gladly accepted the role of Communications Committee Chair in 2014.
 In 2017 Danielle moved to Intact as a Commercial Marine Underwriter, completed her CIP designation with a focus on Marine and took over the role of Education Committee Chair for the CBMU.
 Danielle moved to Falvey Insurance Group as a Vice President in 2021 and served as CBMU Vice-President from 2022 before now taking the role of President. |